 Can the Quran be the Word of God if it denies Trinitarian monotheism?

 Is the Quran the Word of the One True God?

-The Christian answer must be: No. The Quran cannot be the Word of the One True God because the Quran does not affirm the One True God revealed in the Bible,
+The Christian answer must be an emphatic, “No!”
+The Quran cannot be the Word of the One True God because the Quran does not affirm the One True God revealed in the Bible,

 O people of the Scripture (Jews and Christians)!
 Do not exceed the limits in your religion, nor say of Allah aught but the truth.
 The Messiah ‘Iesa (Jesus), son of Maryam (Mary), was (no more than) a Messenger of Allah and His Word, (“Be!” – and he was) which He bestowed on Maryam (Mary) and a spirit (Ruh) created by Him; so believe in Allah and His Messengers.
 Say not: “Three (trinity)!”
 Cease! (it is) better for you.
 For Allah is (the only) One Ilah (God), Glory be to Him (Far Exalted is He) above having a son.
 To Him belongs all that is in the heavens and all that is in the earth.
 And Allah is All-Sufficient as a Disposer of affairs.
 (Quran 4:171, Muhsin Khan).

 Surely, disbelievers are those who said: “Allah is the third of the three (in a Trinity).”
 But there is no ilah (god) (none who has the right to be worshipped) but One Ilah (God -Allah).
 And if they cease not from what they say, verily, a painful torment will befall the disbelievers among them.
 (Quran 5:73, Muhsin Khan).

 To read the rest of the book purchase the e-book (PDF)

 (available for immediate download in PDF format; 180 pages)